aquasecurity/starboard/README.md

     (like [kubectl starboard][kubectl-starboard] plugin)
 - Extend existing Kubernetes dashboards, such as [Octant][octant] or [OpenShift Console][openshift-console], with vulnerability assessment reports
-- Implement scoring, health check, and metrics systems for the whole Kubernetes cluster or a single namespace
+- Implement scoring, health check, and metrics systems for the whole Kubernetes cluster or a single namespace, aggregating results from different tools to simplify overall security assessments
 - Implement custom security dashboards from scratch

 ## Rationale